snijderlab/stitch/BatchFiles.md

 ##### Novor (m) *

 A multiple valued parameter containing one or both different Novor output files and a Name, for this set to aid in recognizing where the data comes from.
 Either the DeNovo or PSMS files can be used on their own, but they can also be specified together to group the data together.
 A cutoff can be given to use all reads with a score equal or higher (`read.score >= cutoff`).
 As the score ranges from 0 to 100 inclusive the cutoff can only be specified within this range.
-THe default value is `0` which includes all reads.
+The default value is `0` which includes all reads.

 | Inner parameter | Explanation                                               | Default Value |
 | --------------- | --------------------------------------------------------- | ------------- |